RedisLabs/redislabs-docs/content/rc/security/_index.md

 ## API security

 The Redis Enterprise Cloud API allows you to programmatically administer your subscriptions and database deployments.
 This API is disabled by default.
 When you [enable the API]({{<relref "/rc/api/how-to/enable-your-account-to-use-api.md">}}), you can then [manage the API keys]({{<relref "/rc/api/how-to/manage-api-keys.md">}}) for all owners of your Redis Cloud account.
+For an overview of the security features of the API, see the [API authentication documentation]({{<relref "/rc/api/concepts/authentication-and-authorization.md">}}).